crmpicco/pcpp1/advanced-oop.md

 :warning: **GOTCHA!** If a `finally` block contains a `return` it **overrides** any `return` from `try`, `except`, or `else`.

 Tracebacks can be accessed using the `__traceback__` attribute of an exception object.
 This attribute contains a traceback object that represents the call stack at the point where the exception was raised.
 You can use the `traceback` module to format and print the traceback information.
+It holds interesting information that is useful when you want to store exception details in other objects.

 `traceback.print_tb()` - this function prints the traceback information to the console.
 It takes a traceback object as an argument and prints the call stack in a human-readable format.